 Search for tax accountants in Germany, Europe and worldwide amongst other things by area of expertise (for instance "income tax") and by country on whose tax law the adviser is specialised.
 German Association of Tax Advisers

-EURAXESS Links is a networking tool for European researchers, scientists and scholars abroad.
-EURAXESS Links exists in ASEAN, Brazil, China, India, Japan, and North America.
+Networking tool for European researchers, scientists and scholars abroad.
+EURAXESS Worldwide exists in ASEAN, Latin America & the Caribbean, China, India, Korea, Japan, Australia & New Zealand and North America.
 It keeps European researchers in these regions fully informed of EU research policies, career opportunities in Europe and opportunities for collaboration with Europe.
 In addition to e-mail alerts, an e-newsletter and the web forum, networking events are organised on a regular basis.
-European Commission
+EURAXESS Worldwide